Arseniiiii-ai/dynamic-price-optimization-rl/README.md

 ##  Phase 2
 In Phase 2, the agent demonstrates a significant ability to adapt to market fluctuations.
 By utilizing Experience Replay, we achieved a more stable learning curve compared to standard Q-learning.
 Model weights are saved in models/dqn_model.pth for immediate inference.

+## Phase 3
+The agent demonstrated a significant ability to adapt to Inventory Scarcity.
+During training, we observed the agent learning to "hold" price levels when rivals undercut too aggressively, prioritizing the preservation of limited stock for high-margin sales.

+**Latest Model:** Weights are saved in models/dqn_model.pth and training metrics are visualized in docs/training_graph.png.

 ## ⚙️ How to Run
 1. **Clone the repository:**
 git clone [https://github.com/Arseniiiii-ai/dynamic-price-optimization-rl.git](https://github.com/Arseniiiii-ai/dynamic-price-optimization-rl.git)

 2. **Install dependencies:**
-pip install pandas numpy xgboost matplotlib
+pip install pandas numpy xgboost matplotlib torch torchvision

-3. **Run the training and inference:** python src/agent.py
+3. **Run the training and inference:** python train.py

 ## Roadmap
+[x] Phase 1: Foundation — XGBoost integration & Basic Q-Learning.

-[ ] Phase 2: Implement Deep Q-Networks (DQN) using PyTorch for more complex state handling.
+[x] Phase 2: Deep Learning — PyTorch DQN & Experience Replay.

-[ ] Phase 3: Add competitor price tracking and inventory constraints.
+[x] Phase 3: Market Complexity — Competitor Dynamics & Inventory Constraints.

-[ ] Phase 4: Build a Streamlit dashboard for business stakeholders.
+[ ] Phase 4: Streamlit Dashboard — Real-time visualization and "What-If" scenario testing for business stakeholders.

 ## 📈 Future Roadmap

+## 📈 Current Status

-The project is currently in its **Phase 2 (DQN Implementation)**.
-I am actively working on the following milestones to transition it from a laboratory experiment to a production-grade pricing engine:
+The project is currently in **Phase 4 (Intelligence Dashboard)**: I am actively working on the following milestones to transition the engine from a backend simulation into a live, interactive pricing tool.

 ### 🟢 Phase 1: Foundation (Completed)
 - [x] Integration of historical e-commerce datasets.